 I had just finished presenting at a leadership conference when my phone vibrated in my pocket; it was an email from a gentleman named Bruce who had booked me to speak at another leadership conference five months later.
 It turns out, he had just seen me speak, so the only reason he could be emailing me is because couldn’t wait to have me present to his group.
-What the email actually said was, “We’re going to rescind our request to have you present to our group,” then he called me “wildly unprofessional.”
-My jaw dropped to the floor.
+What the email actually said was, “We’re going to rescind our request to have you present to our group,” then he called me “wildly unprofessional” which was just salt in the wound.
+That was unnecessary, Bruce.

 The audience laughed throughout, I was approached by another attendee to speak for her group, and I received an email thanking me for my “funny and insightful presentation.”
 What the hell was wrong with Bruce?